Analytics-By-Thrivikram/agri-loan-app/README.md

 2. Fill in the form with your agricultural and financial details.
 3. Click “Predict” to see whether you're eligible for a loan.
 4. The model will return results as either **"Eligible"** or **"Not Eligible"**.

----

-## **Author**

-- Thrivikram Sai Teja Padala

----

-## **Acknowledgements**

-Special thanks to my instructors, peers, and contributors who guided me throughout this project.
-I would also like to thank platforms like Kaggle and SmartBridge for providing inspiration and resources for project-based learning.

----

-Let me know if you'd like a shorter version for GitHub's README or a markdown version for direct copy-paste.